userfaultfd(2) — Linux manual page

 application must enable it using the UFFDIO_API ioctl(2)

 operation.
-This operation allows a handshake between the kernel
+This operation allows a two-step handshake between

-and user space to determine the API version and supported
+the kernel and user space to determine what API version and

-features.
-This operation must be performed before any of the
+user space wants.
+This operation must be performed before any of

-other ioctl(2) operations described below (or those operations
+the other ioctl(2) operations described below (or those

 After a successful UFFDIO_API operation, the application then